MJochim/fish-backend/README.md

 # [fɪʃ]

-fish-public-frontend is one of three parts of the [fɪʃ] suite.
+fish-backend is one of three parts of the [fɪʃ] suite.
 Fish lets you create online forms/questionnaires using a simple graphical interface and then host them on-prem (i. e. on your own servers).
 User responses are collected in a table and can be viewed online or downloaded as CSV files.